FraunhoferISST/diva-docs/docs/dev-docs/deployment/README.md

 ## Access to container registry

-All images are continuously built with in the CI pipeline and stored in GitHub container registry.
-To be able to pull or push the images, you have to [Authenticating to the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
+All images are continuously built in the CI pipeline and publicly available to pull without authentication in GitHub container registry.
+To be able to push, update or delete the images, you have to
+[Authenticating to the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 ```bash
 docker login ghcr.io/fraunhoferisst/diva -u USERNAME --password YOUR_TOKEN
 ```

-After successful authentication you will be able to pull or update the images:
+After successful authentication you will be able to pull and update the images:

 ```bash
 # pull an image